kenkwok0216/BlogTest/docs/MySQL/Creating-and-Modifying-a-Table.md

 ```

 ### Explanation of Table Structure
-- **`student_no`**: An integer that serves as the primary key for the table.
+- **`student_no`**: An integer that serves as the primary key for the table, ensuring uniqueness.
 - **`name`**: A variable-length string for the student's name.
 - **`major`**: A variable-length string for the student's major field of study.

 ## 4. Verify Initial Table Structure

-Check if your table was structured successfully using the following command:
+To check if your table was created successfully, use the following command:

 ```sql
 DESCRIBE `student`;
 ```

-The expected output is as follows:
+### Expected Output
+You should see the following output:

 ```
 +------------+-------------+------+-----+---------+-------+